 An Inclusive Community

-We are committed to increasing access to our program for students from diverse backgrounds, offering scholarships to PEN’s Emerging Writers Fellows and Cave Canem poets and increasing funding options for the emerging voices we want to support and read, and to building an inclusive community through sustained dialogue and practice.
+We are committed to increasing access to our program for students from diverse backgrounds, offering scholarships to PEN’s Emerging Writers Fellows and increasing funding options for the emerging voices we want to support and read, and to building an inclusive community through sustained dialogue and practice.

 The Diversity & Inclusion Initiative

-Chaired by longtime faculty member, Major Jackson, the Initiative is a group-led effort comprised of students and faculty that seeks to expand our reading lists within and beyond the Western canon and diversify the residency experience.
+This Initiative is a group-led effort comprised of students, staff, and faculty that seeks to expand our reading lists within and beyond the Western canon and diversify the residency experience.

 Bennington's One Book Initiative